ddd-crew/como-prep-canvas/README.md

 # Conclusion

-The **Collaborative Modeling Workshop Preparation Canvas** is designed to ensure a thorough, well-managed, and transparent preparation process.
-By distinguishing **public** (green) areas that keep everyone aligned from **private** (pink) sections that allow facilitators to strategize on sensitive matters, you can run effective collaborative modeling sessions that engage the right people, focus on the right problems, and yield meaningful outcomes.
+The **Collaborative Modelling Workshop Preparation Canvas** is designed to ensure a thorough, well-managed, and transparent preparation process.
+By distinguishing **public** (green) areas that keep everyone aligned from **private** (pink) sections that allow facilitators to strategize on sensitive matters, you can run effective collaborative modelling sessions that engage the right people, focus on the right problems, and yield meaningful outcomes.
 Use the above documentation and examples as your guide, adapting them to your specific workshop context.

 # Resources:
 [High Res Version](resources/como-prep-canvas-v1-highres.jpg)